 M. Waivers

 Each school’s principal and attendance/waiver committee will be responsible for waivers in order to address the needs of students whose academic standings are in question because of attendance.
-Principals and school attendance/waiver committees will meet at least once per month to discuss students with attendance issues, provide waiver information to students/parents, and/or meet regarding approval/denial of waiver requests.
+Principals and school attendance/waiver committees will meet periodically to discuss students with attendance issues.

-Students absent from school more than 10 days may lose credit (THS) or be retained (TPS, LDES, TMS) due to attendance.
-Students must make up all missed schoolwork in order to receive credit toward promotion/graduation in addition to seeking waivers for excessive absences.
+Students must make up all missed schoolwork in order to receive credit toward promotion/graduation in addition to seeking waivers of policy for excessive absences.
 Students whose academic standing is adversely affected by this standard have the right to appeal for a waiver.
 The appeal must be submitted to the principal in writing along with any appropriate or required documentation.
 Principal decisions may be appealed to the superintendent.
-Waivers of absences may be granted by the principal only when extenuating circumstances exist.
+Waiversmay be granted by the principal only when extenuating circumstances exist.
 Waivers may only be granted for excused/lawful absences.

 Legal References: McKinney-Vento Homeless Assistance Act, 42 U.S.C.
 11431, et seq.; G.S.
-115C-47, -84.2, -288(a), -375.5, -378 through -383, -390.2(d), -390.2(l), -390.5, -407.5; 130A-440; 16 N.C.A.C.
+115C-47, -84.2, -288(a), -375.5, -378 through -383, -390.2(d), -390.2(l), -390.5, -407.5, -407.12; 130A-440; 16 N.C.A.C.
 6E .0102, .0103, .0106; State Board of Education Policies ATND-000, -003